We would like to introduce to our members the new GSAÉD Inclusive Research Scholarship

-The fall semester is almost over, but we would still like to award two (2) Inclusive Research Scholarships.
-The theme of the scholarship for this semester concerns sexual minorities.
-If you identify yourself and/or work on a related topic, you have until December 13, 2018 8pm to submit a short essay of 500 to 1000 words.
+The theme of the scholarship for the winter semester concerns racialized women.
+If you identify yourself and/or work on a related topic, you have until March 22nd, 2018 8pm to submit a short essay of 500 to 1000 words.

 For more information on the selection criteria, please consult this document.